propelorm/propelorm.github.com/documentation/09-migrations.markdown

 }
 ```

->**Tip**<br />On a project using version control, it is important to commit the migration classes to the code repository.
+>**Tip**On a project using version control, it is important to commit the migration classes to the code repository.
 That way, other developers checking out the project will just have to run the same migrations to get a database in a similar state.

 Now, to actually create the `book` table in the database, the developer has to call the `migrate` task: